What to Avoid in an Acting Agent

-By the end of this article you will have a clear insight into what to avoid when looking for an acting agent.
-If you are in discussion with an agent right now and they have any of these warning signs, please be very cautious moving forward.
+By the end of this article, you will have a clear insight into what to avoid when looking for an acting agent.
+If you are in discussion with an agent right now and they have shown any of these warning signs, please be very cautious moving forward.

 For more information on how to get an acting agent.

 An agent that advertises in magazines, the newspaper, or anywhere, is not a good sign.
 The biggest agent here in Australia doesn’t even have a website!
 A good agent shouldn’t need to advertise.
 Most professional agents and managers are busy getting work for their actors.
 They are swamped by actor submissions, and don’t need to advertise to get actors.
 Most reputable agents never publicly advertise space on their books.
 That means they never appear to be looking for new actors.

 You should never pay for representation upfront.
 Agents will take a cut out of your professional work and that’s it.
 If an agency is asking for upfront payments, run for the hills.
 Even if they brand it in a way like “package includes headshots and a coaching session” this is not a good sign.
 You simply must never pay to be on an agent’s books.

 A decent agent is busy.
 Very busy.
 They make their living solely from their client’s work.
 If an agency has time to run an acting school or acting classes as a side business, that’s always a bad sign.

 Generally, if an agency has a side business that profits off actors, the warning bells should be ringing loudly.
 If they are running classes or masterclasses, it means they aren’t a serious agent, and they will probably end up costing you more money than they make you.
 Of course, some agents do workshops or seminars, but if it’s a regular thing that they are pitching largely to their own actors, it’s a bad sign.

 #4 Taking a higher than usual percentage of your work